runblade/platform/README.md

 ## _Landing

-* Consumer-facing website to be redirected from Runblade.Pro and Runblade.Com to (_fill in site_),
+* Consumer-facing website to be redirected from Runblade.Pro and Runblade.Com to (_fill in site_)

 * Mojuze.Com can be redirected ([see runblade/mojuzedotcom:redirect](https://hub.docker.com/repository/docker/runblade/mojuzedotcom) on Docker Hub)